-NOTE: When checking level at low temperature it may be slightly lower then the mark.
+NOTE: When checking level at low temperature it may be slightly lower then the mark

-If additional coolant is necessary or if entire system has to be refilled, refer to an authorized Ski-Doo dealer.
+If additional coolant is necessary or if entire system has to be refilled, refer to an authorized Ski-Doo dealer, repair shop or person of your own choosing.

-TYPICAL 1.
-Coolant tank 2.
+- 1. Coolant tank - 2.
 COLD LEVEL line